 To some evolutionary researchers, parental love is a mechanism to foster the transfer of genes through successive generations.
 Feeling emotionally attached to our children, most humans feed and protect our offspring and prepare them to thrive as adults, including as breeders.
 But when did this start for fathers – did our common ancestor with chimps and bonobos do the same?
 Recent research among chimpanzees suggests that the answer is yes.
 Continue reading

-Assuming that the images were truly equivalent, this result bolsters the SDT.
-And this suggests that our ancestors lived with individuals who didn’t have this snake-seeing facility and thus died of snakebites before reproducing – that is, as children.
+Assuming that the images were truly equivalent, this result bolsters the Snake Detection Theory.
+And this suggests that, in the evolutionary past, our ancestors lived with individuals who didn’t have this snake-seeing facility and thus died of snakebites before reproducing and passing on their genes.

 The list of distinctive human abilities keeps getting shorter.
 Once again, our close cousin the chimpanzee has chipped away a bit of our uniqueness.
 A new study demonstrates that these great apes possess the ability to mix elements of existing techniques to improve efficiency—a part of “cumulative culture.”
 Continue reading